 In a series of blogs, our experts break down the various costs associated to a WMS’s TCO and offer some advice to help manufacturers maximize their ROI.
 In this blog, we focus on the hardware and material needed to run the solution and consider the system’s integration with a company’s technological and physical infrastructure.

-Hardware, Consumables & Peripherals
+Implementing a WMS: Hardware, Consumables & Peripherals

 With the implementation of new technology comes the need to acquire the material and hardware to run it.
 With on-premises solutions, a manufacturer must acquire the servers, hardware, and peripherals necessary to run the WMS.
 On the other hand, because they are hosted on the cloud, SaaS solutions like the SOLOCHAIN WMS/MES generally require very little investment in hardware beyond the computers needed to access the internet.